Skip to content

 L31: Merge early, merge often.
 Long-lived branches are silent risk.
 The longer a branch lives, the more it diverges, and the merge gets exponentially harder.

 Each learning is a sentence or two.
 Specific.
 Actionable.
-Tagged with context so the inject system can surface it when relevant.
+Tagged so the inject system surfaces it when the next task touches the same ground.

 Why Most Teams Don't Do This